physicians condemn squat,

-citing how destructive they are to the knees, despite scientific
+citing how destructive they are to knees, despite scientific

-studies and millions of personal experiences to the contrary.
+studies and millions of personal experiences to contrary.
+One

-to be bad for the knees.
+to be bad for knees.
 He was actually telling me this between

 his sets of squats!
 Since sports medicine doctors only see people

 with injuries, one can guess why they may have developed this

 belief.
 The individuals they treat certainly do not constitute

 a random sample, let alone a representative population, which,

 as any scientist knows, is essential to even attempt to formulate